alvo254/Fitness-Hero/README.md

 To help reduce the high prevalence of obesity, cardiovascular disease, and physical inactivity among people with ID it is essential for fitness and wellness professionals to support their inclusion.

 Blog link: https://medium.com/@alvinndungu/fitness-hero-528ea06b1d1b

 Design link: https://www.figma.com/file/HTE4zwHKqLAeAlXdtkNdPD/Untitled?node-id=0%3A1

 api in use : https://github.com/wrkout/exercises.json.git

+1. `npm install ` - to install all deps

+2. `npm run build:json` - creates a JSON file with all exercises